Dentures – Longmont, CO

 Restore Your Smile After Major Tooth Loss

 Dentures have been around for centuries, but that doesn’t mean they haven’t improved since then.
 In fact, modern dentures are more natural-looking than ever, especially when paired with dental implants.
 Keep in mind that just because you are missing all your teeth in one or both arches does not necessarily mean that you have to suffer in silence.
-Our highly personalized prosthetics at Coats Dental Group Family & Cosmetic Dentistry of Longmont are designed to not only look natural, but drastically improve your quality of life.
+Our highly personalized prosthetics at Coats Dental Group of Longmont are designed to not only look natural, but drastically improve your quality of life.
 Give us a call today to find out which denture can best suit your needs!

-Who Is a Good Candidate for Dentures?
+Who’s a Good Candidate for Dentures?

 Types of Dentures